dimitri-yatsenko/datajoint-book/book/20-concepts/02-relational.md

 :width: 75 %
 :alt: mathematical relations

 Relations are mappings of elements of one set to elements of another domain (binary relations).
-Higher order relations map elements of three, four and and more sets.
+Higher order relations map elements of three, four and more sets.
 ```

 This diagram illustrates two different relations between "Clinics" and "Species."